 He added: “Losing my job wasn't just losing my job.
 I was a public figure.
 People knew I was laid off before I did.
 (I thought), ‘This is crazy.’
 My phone was blowing up.”

 Summer usually becomes a busy season of birthday parties, graduation season, weddings, and festivals, all wanting his hosting talents.
 Like many artists and performers, though, he’s struggling through cancelled and postponed gigs and reconsidering a digital strategy for his work.

 “Before I was against it,” he said.
 “I don’t really want to have a whole show about quarantine.
 I might have to think about hosting or doing different things from home and incorporate some digital interaction more now than ever.”

 In May, Promise and a friend—DJ Heathen—participated in Carroll’s launch of a series of Friday Night Live performances via Facebook

 , pulling in a lively audience that encouraged the duo to push a one-hour DJ set to two hours online.

 “I was like, ‘What’s a way that I could bring the radio environment or club or party to people at home to forget about what’s going on for a minute,” he said.
 “That was the goal and I’m glad we were able to accomplish that.
 We had a lot of fun.”

 Finding promise in a pandemic meant taking his mom’s advice and reassessing not only what he wants to do in life but also how.
 That included simple changes like buying and supporting local businesses, reaching out to community leaders to encourage positive dialog and potential events following recent civil rights protests, and deepening his passion for empowering youth.

 He is presently the secretary of the board for The New State

 , an all-ages hub for the future of music and art in the city.
-The organization held its first events in June
+The organization held its first events in June of 2019

 .
 He is also working to build his own business called “Promise Got Personality,” hiring himself out as an entertainer and radio personality for private events.